 “It’s stirred and scratched the surface of racism in this country again,” says Munya.

 “There’s something about Gudia that I don’t understand.
 If we prove that there’s something very clever about our culture or society, they get very upset that we might actually have known about galaxies before Hubble and his telescope, you know?”
 She pauses.
 “I don’t understand what that’s about, denying us our cleverness and our ingenuity.”

 Accounts of cleverness and ingenuity abound in Pascoe’s history of Indigenous Australia.
 But what he discovered during his research didn’t necessarily align with what he’d previously been taught.

 “I had disbelief.
 I’d read the record and kept thinking to myself, ‘surely that can’t be right’, he told The Guardian.

-While the idea of questioning Pascoe’s legitimacy is totally absurd, what can’t be ignored is the quality of his work – and the message it holds.
+While the idea of questioning Bruce Pascoe and his legitimacy is totally absurd, what can’t be ignored is the quality of his work – and the message it holds.

 “All Australians in this country should read Dark Emu,” says Munya.
 “I actually wish that I’d written [it] – it’s such a great book.
 He’s such a good writer, he’s such a good researcher.
 And he’s just committed to his people, Indigenous people in this country.”

 “He’s done heaps and heaps – probably more than any other person that I know – in terms of educating white Australians about our people, our history, our culture.
 And overturning, more importantly, all of those horrible stereotypes, that we’re just nomadic people with no culture … and his books are all about showing that no, we were – and are – a clever people.”

 The concept of one’s identity is a lot to unpack.
 So naturally, when others feel the need to judge or question, it’s the tangible qualities – fairness of skin, blondeness of hair, blueness of eyes – that are commonly cited as ‘evidence’ against a person’s Indigeneity.